Canadian Tax Deadlines For The Self-Employed

 • The Self-Employed T1 Schedule T2125

-Spouse's T1 return filing deadline changes to your sole proprietor filing deadline with is June 15th.
+Spouse's T1 return filing deadline changes to your sole proprietor filing deadline of June 15th.
 However taxes owing must be paid by April 30th which shouldn't be an issue if you have been remitting your quarterly installments.

 • Self-Employed Quarterly Tax Installments